07801 552437 | 01444 891596 alex@alexrickardphotography.com

 Consider showcasing the distinctive features of your school or college that distinguish you from competitors.
 Integrate these unique aspects into your photoshoot to highlight your institution’s individuality and strengths.
 I’ve recently photographed a hairdressing class – a first for me!
 By incorporating such distinctive elements, you not only differentiate your school or college but also attract prospective students interested in your unique programs and offerings.

-School girls practising their hairdressing skills on a manikin
+School girls practising their hairdressing skills on a mannequin

 Factor in some time to include shots of your buildings, grounds and facilities that make your school unique.
 Whether it’s internal atriums or extensive grounds, these elements serve as the backdrop for the educational experience and play a significant role in shaping the overall impression of your school, college or university.